 Yes, there are a lot of questions surrounding this subject.
 This piqued my interest, so I began looking into some of the information available.
 On the site at List of Gospels (Wikipedia) you can find a surprisingly long list of gospels with links to pages that explain more about each of them.
-The first thing that is apparent on the top of the page is the word Hypothesized in bold type.
+The first thing that is apparent near the top of the Contents box is the word Hypothesized.
 In itself, this is not enough to discard this information as false, but it clearly invites investigation.
 Let's look at a few items in the list.

 Let's take a look at some

 The first in the list of synoptic gospels is the "Cross Gospel".
 While the article attributes the word "Cross" to association with the Gospel of Peter (another "lost" gospel), it seems natural to wonder if it is not a nickname modified from the name of the main proponent of this view.
 His name is John Dominic Crossan, a former Catholic priest, who holds that Jesus was not divine (he calls His divinity metaphorical) and that the message of His Second Coming is a corruption of His actual message.
 This paragraph from the Wikipedia site mentioned earlier will give you the concept of Crossan's position with comments from one of his books (try to get past the first part, because the shocking stuff is near the end):